Yukio the Wild One first appeared in the 1982 Wolverine limited series by Claremont and Miller.

 By this point Storm had been experiencing a mounting malaise about her identity.
 As she recovered from her wounds, she decided to change her style to be more like Yukio.

-The pair made up a new punk leather look for Storm, complete with a mohawk.
+The pair created a leather punk look for Storm, complete with a mohawk.

 Storm and shadow